Sophie Rundle: Screen

 Rundle guest-starred as Pamela Saint, a young mother who suffers mental health problems after delivering her child, in the seventh episode of the third series of the BBC medical period drama series Call the Midwife, which aired on 2 March 2014.
 She also starred in the six-part BBC One police procedural series Happy Valley as Kirsten McAskill, a rookie policewoman who stops Lewis (played by Adam Long) for speeding and is then run over by his accomplice in a recent kidnapping, Tommy (portrayed by James Norton), a convicted drug offender, thus killing her.
-On the dramatic development for her character throughout the series, Rundle hinted that she [Kirsten], "is so young and eager and enthusiastic about her job, it's a real shock when what happens happens — and it's quite exciting as well."
 The series debuted on 29 April 2014, and was created by Sally Wainwright which stars Sarah Lancashire and Steve Pemberton.

 On 4 October 2014, Rundle appeared in the live cooking programme Saturday Kitchen presented by James Martin as an interviewed guest.

-Rundle starred as Eva Smith/Daisy Renton in Helen Edmundson's BBC adaptation of J.B.
-Priestley's An Inspector Calls, which also starred David Thewlis portraying the title role, Ken Stott and Miranda Richardson.
+Rundle starred as Eva Smith/Daisy Renton in Helen Edmundson's BBC adaptation of J. B. Priestley's An Inspector Calls, which also starred David Thewlis portraying the title role, Ken Stott and Miranda Richardson.
 The drama was directed by Aisling Walsh and was broadcast on BBC One on 13 September 2015.
 In June 2015, Rundle starred as Jenny in the Channel 4 sitcom Not Safe for Work alongside Zawe Ashton, Tom Weston-Jones, Samuel Barnett, Sacha Dhawan and Anastasia Hille.
 The series was created and written by playwright D. C. Moore and was broadcast on 30 June 2015.

 Rundle also portrayed Honoria Barbary in BBC's 20-part Dickensian, a reworking of an ensemble of characters created by Charles Dickens, which aired on BBC One on 26 December 2015.

 In 2016, Rundle starred in the ITV's six-part series titled Brief Encounters, which is loosely based on Gold Group International CEO, Jacqueline Gold's 1995 memoir, Good Vibrations.
-Asked about her opinion of her character in the series (set in the 1980s) during an interview with i, Rundle explained that she would be restless and excited on her sexuality if she was a teenager during that era.

-In 2017, Rundle starred in Sky 1's drama Jamestown as Alice Kett, one of the '"maids to make wives" who sailed 3,700 miles across the Atlantic to marry a stranger in the New World'.
-What made Rundle to be interested in her role in the series is her opportunity to portray women of bravery and dynamism, in an interview with i.
-Also in an article with the Irish Examiner, Rundle insisted that her character in the series is the sort of person audience want to watch as stated:
+In 2017, Rundle starred in Sky 1's drama Jamestown as Alice Kett, one of the "'maids to make wives' who sailed 3,700 miles across the Atlantic to marry a stranger in the New World."